Dr Kirsty Martin

 In 2015 I organised an interdisciplinary workshop on 'Reading for Happiness: Mind and Memory' with my colleague Dr Johanna Harris.
 The workshop brought together academics from across English, psychology, theology, medicine and neuroscience to discuss the phenomenon of 'therapeutic reading'.
 Details of the workshop can be found here: https://regionalmedicalhumanities.wordpress.com/2015/01/30/reading-for-happiness-mind-and-memory

 I have taught across the Exeter degree course, from the first-year survey courses on The Novel and Beginnings, to the second-year module Modernism and Modernity, and my own special option on Virginia Woolf.
-I also originally co-designed, and now contribute to, the MA module 'Modernism and Material Culture'.
+I also originally co-designed, and continue to contribute to, the MA module 'Modernism and Material Culture'.

 In addition to teaching, I am also centrally interested in and committed to practices of student support and academic personal tutoring provision.
 I was Senior Tutor for the department from 2018-2019, and, as part of the training for that role, became accredited as a Mental Health First Aider in 2019.

-I studied as an undergraduate and a postgraduate at the University of Oxford, gaining my first degree from Pembroke College before going on to complete my M St and D Phil at Linacre College.
+I grew up in Northampton, and went to Northampton High School For Girls.
+I then studied as an undergraduate and a postgraduate at the University of Oxford, gaining my first degree from Pembroke College before going on to complete my M St and D Phil at Linacre College.
 In 2009 I was elected to a (non-stipendiary)Junior Research Fellowship at Linacre College.
 From 2007 onwards I taught for a range of Oxford colleges and visiting student schemes, and in 2011-2012 I held a teaching lectureship at Christ Church, Oxford.
-I joined Exeter as a Lecturer in September 2012, and was promoted to Senior Lecturer in 2018.
+I joined Exeter in September 2012.